-GCSE Geographers at PGHS complete 2 days compulsory fieldwork: one day investigating the impact of human intervention on coastal processes at Waltonon-the-Naze; and one day looking at variations in quality of life in the Olympic Park in Stratford.
-This provides girls with opportunity to apply and develop their geographical skills as well as preparing them for the fieldwork element examined in Paper 3.
+GCSE Geographers at PGHS complete 2 days compulsory fieldwork: of one day investigating the impact of human intervention on coastal processes at Waltonon-the-Naze; and one day looking at variations in quality of life in the Olympic Park in Stratford.
+This provides pupils with an opportunity to apply and develop their geographical skills as well as preparing them for the fieldwork element examined in Paper 3.